PingBackHome/PingBackHome.github.io/_posts/2024-04-18-THM-Dreaming.md

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/870f38ca-5682-43c4-a165-0fe167d975d4)

 We see in the bash history of the user `lucien` that they connected to MySQL and we see a plaintext password.
+Let's take a look at the script `getDreams.py` in the folder `/opt` and see if we can do something with it.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/4273f7e3-e313-4c59-b5c3-bd6ee77e8e41)

+We see in the `else` statement that a shell can be invoked, which we could theoretically abuse.
+Furthermore, we see that the script uses an SQL instance, and we know that the user `lucien` has used MySQL.
+Let's further investigate this.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/26b6bddd-db14-4a82-b231-6391e7ee26d6)